Empower Your Practice

 To maximise reach, consider the "skyscraper technique."
 This involves finding content that currently ranks well for your target keywords, analysing it, and creating something significantly better and more up-to-date.

 Remember, the goal is to serve the user.
-If your content answers the user's question comprehensively, they are more likely to stay on your site, reducing your bounce rate and signalling to Google that your page is valuable.
+If your content answers the user's question comprehensively, they are more likely to stay on your site, reducing your bounce rate and signaling to Google that your page is valuable.

 The practice management software you use plays a surprising role here.
 The ability to promote your practice with practice management software often hinges on how easily you can repurpose clinical success stories into marketing content, provided you always maintain strict patient confidentiality.